developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 ### User Data

-For the VM user data, we're leveraging the [cloud-init].
+For the VM user data, we're leveraging the cloud-init[^9].
 Do check them out if not already, but know that I personally find them very limited in terms of functionality.
 In more complex cases, I'd rather run [Ansible](/category/ansible/) playbooks and save the golden image for further